 1. Understand the Risks and Responsibilities

 When implementing the best cloud security practices, evaluate all risks and responsibilities with all the employees who have cloud accounts to prevent security incidents.
 In addition, remember that your cloud provider also plays an important role in keeping your cloud environment secure.

 You should know what your security team is responsible for and which exact issues the cloud service provider will handle.

 This shared responsibility model applies to any cloud services, including SaaS, PaaS, IaaS, or on-premises data centers.
-Check out the illustration below to see the distribution of responsibilities between your cloud service provider and the company.

 Furthermore, you need to know everything about their cloud security measures, such as two-factor authentication, a backup protocol, who has access to the cloud, or a procedure for security incident prevention.
 It will help you to ensure your cloud security and compliance.
 In short, choosing a reliable service provider that offers secure cloud practices is critical.